-Marisa has earned more than 40 journalism awards throughout her career, including Indiana Journalist of the Year and the Will Rogers Humanitarian Award.
+Marisa has earned more than 40 journalism awards throughout her career, including Indiana Journalist of the Year, the Casey Medal for Meritorious Journalism, IRE's Tom Renner Award and the Will Rogers Humanitarian Award.

 Prior to IndyStar, Marisa worked for The Times of Northwest Indiana and media outlets in South Carolina and Michigan.